nicklockwood/ShapeScript/Help/loops.md

 ## Looping Over Values

-As well as looping over a numeric range, you can also loop over a list of values, such as vector or color literal:
+As well as looping over a numeric range, you can also loop over a tuple of values:

 ```swift
 define values 1 5 7 9